 Whilst Jason was fast becoming an internationally-renowned speaker and as 'The Philosophy Man', Tom Bigglestone was heading up his own projects as a full-time teacher.
 He became fascinated with the role of philosophy in the classroom, and alongside his duties as a Head of Department, he attended every course possible, crafted and delivered several philosophy curricula, and completed a Walter Hines Page Scholarship on assessing philosophical skills.
 He then joined Jason and they're now working with more schools than ever before.

 From small beginnings in 2008, The Philosophy Man is now the UK's leading independent provider of P4C training and workshops.
-Jason and Tom send free p4c resources to nearly 16,000 educators worldwide, and train upwards of 2,000 teachers a year through INSETS and Keynotes in our streamlined and accessible Philosophy Circles approach to P4C.
+Jason and Tom send free p4c resources to over 17,000 educators worldwide, and train upwards of 2,000 teachers a year through INSETS and Keynotes in our streamlined and accessible Philosophy Circles approach to P4C.
 We spend as much time in the classroom as we do delivering courses, and we ‘show our working’ in front of children of all ages.

 We’re extremely keen to make sure we don’t just turn up, trouser our fee and disappear without leaving much behind.
 We put a lot of energy into creating memorable, interactive sessions supported by practical resources.
 For example, all school bookings come with 100+ pick-up-and-go session plans for every subject in the curriculum; a Philosophy Circles handbook for every member of staff, as well as Thinkers’ Games minibooks.
 More about our Philosophy Circles training can be found under Training.

 We are continually creating new resources, sharing improvements to the training and expanding our horizons.
 We’re training more teachers, delivering more workshops, and giving more presentations than ever before, and this year have started working in Singapore, Oz and NZ.